 The ICO exists to empower you through information.

 Please see below for suggested actions and further reading based on your answers to the six questions.
 You can download this report as a Word document using the button on the top right corner of the page.
-If you have an problem downloading the report into a word document please let us know.
+If you have a problem downloading the report into a Word document please let us know.

 Is someone responsible for delivering data protection training in your business? - Yes